 The main focus of the Free Trade Agreement is the liberalisation of trade in goods.
-EFTA abolishes all customs duties on Serbian industrial products, including fish and other marine products, as of the entry into force of the Agreement.
-Serbia gradually dismantles its customs duties for imports of industrial products from the EFTA States until 2014.
-Additional agricultural agreements between the individual EFTA States and Serbia form an integral part of the instruments establishing the free trade area.
+EFTA has abolished all customs duties on Serbian industrial products, including fish and other marine products, as of the entry into force of the Agreement.
+Serbia has gradually dismantled its customs duties for imports of industrial products from the EFTA States.
+Additional agricultural agreements between the individual EFTA States (Iceland, Norway and Switzerland) and Serbia form an integral part of the instruments establishing the free trade area.

 - Trade in Goods